 Andrew Epstein picture (1)

-Andrew Epstein is a Professor in the English Department at Florida State University in Tallahassee, Florida.
+Andrew Epstein is a Professor and Chair of the English Department at Florida State University in Tallahassee, Florida.

 He is the author of Beautiful Enemies: Friendship and Postwar American Poetry (Oxford University Press), which focuses on Frank O’Hara, John Ashbery, and Amiri Baraka.

-His second book, Attention Equals Life: The Pursuit of the Everyday in Contemporary Poetry and Culture, was recently published by Oxford University Press.
-His next book, The Cambridge Introduction to American Poetry Since 1945, will appear in early 2023 from Cambridge University Press.
+His second book, Attention Equals Life: The Pursuit of the Everyday in Contemporary Poetry and Culture, was published by Oxford University Press in 2016.
+His third book, The Cambridge Introduction to American Poetry Since 1945, was just published by Cambridge University Press in early 2023.

-He has published widely on poetry and 20th- and 21st-century literature, on such topics as the New York School of poets, Language poetry, conceptual poetry, literature and pragmatist philosophy, the Oulipo, and African-American literature, on figures ranging from Shelley and Keats to W.H.
-Auden, Marianne Moore, Wallace Stevens, Francis Ponge, Elizabeth Bishop, Bernadette Mayer, Amiri Baraka, James Schuyler, Rae Armantrout, Stanley Cavell, and Lou Reed.
+He has published widely on poetry and 20th- and 21st-century literature, on such topics as the New York School of poets, Language poetry, conceptual poetry, literature and pragmatist philosophy, the Oulipo, and African-American literature, on figures ranging from Shelley and Keats to William James, T. S. Eliot, W.H.
+Auden, Marianne Moore, Wallace Stevens, Francis Ponge, Elizabeth Bishop, Bernadette Mayer, Amiri Baraka, James Schuyler, Robert Lowell, Rae Armantrout, Stanley Cavell, and Lou Reed.

 Since 2013, he has been blogging about the New York School of poets at Locus Solus.